JordyCuan/jordycuan.github.io/_drafts/setting_mongodb_aws_ec2.md

 sudo systemctl enable mongod
 ```

-Now you're able to access MongoDB by typing `mongod` but let's secure it, to access it remotely, it's more fun that way.
+Now you're able to access your MongoDB by typing the command `mongod`.
+Now let's create a secure connection so that we can access it remotely, it's more fun that way.

 You can find the complete documentation to install MongoDB [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).